nim-lang/Nim/doc/tut1.rst

 Nim distinguishes between `traced`:idx: and `untraced`:idx: references.
 Untraced references are also called *pointers*.
-Traced references point to objects of a garbage collected heap, untraced references point to manually allocated objects or to objects somewhere else in memory.
+Traced references point to objects in a garbage collected heap, untraced references point to manually allocated objects or to objects elsewhere in memory.
 Thus untraced references are *unsafe*.
-However for certain low-level operations (accessing the hardware) untraced references are unavoidable.
+However for certain low-level operations (e.g., accessing the hardware), untraced references are necessary.

-Traced references are declared with the **ref** keyword, untraced references are declared with the **ptr** keyword.
+Traced references are declared with the **ref** keyword; untraced references are declared with the **ptr** keyword.

 The empty ``[]`` subscript notation can be used to *derefer* a reference,